leafOfTree/svelte-mode/README.md

   `M-x` `package-install` [RET] `svelte-mode` [RET] -->

-Svelte-mode should be enabled for `.svelte` files if everything goes well.
+Svelte-mode should be auto enabled for `.svelte` files if everything goes well.
 Please stay up to date.
 Feel free to open an issue or a pull request.

 ## How it works